cardano-foundation/CIPs/CIP-XXXX/CIP-XXXX.md

 With this definition we aim to standard for tooling to be able to derive DRep credentials from mnemonics, not only those wallets who support this web-bridge.
-This standard brings all the benefits of the application of generic eco-system standards.
+This standard brings all the benefits of the application of generic ecosystem standards.

 ### Multi-stake Key Support